 “A plan of salvation was encompassed in the covenant made by the Three Persons of the Godhead, who possessed the attributes of Deity equally.
 In order to eradicate sin and rebellion from the universe and to restore harmony and peace, one of the divine Beings accepted, and entered into the role of the Father, another the role of the Son.
-The remaining divine Being, the Holy Spirit, was also to participate in effecting the plan of salvation.” - Gordon Jenson, Spicer Memorial College, Pune, India, Adventist Review, October 31, 1996, p12 - Gordon Jenson
+The remaining divine Being, the Holy Spirit, was also to participate in effecting the plan of salvation.” - Gordon Jenson, Spicer Memorial College, Pune, India, Adventist Review, October 31, 1996, p.
+12.

-A book sold thru the Adventist Book store, is called “Understanding the Trinity” by Max Hatton (p97).
-Quote: “The Father-Son relationship in the Godhead should be understood in a metaphorical sense, not in a literal sense....
+A book sold thru the Adventist Book store, is called “Understanding the Trinity” by Max Hatton, p.
+97. Quote: “The Father-Son relationship in the Godhead should be understood in a metaphorical sense, not in a literal sense....
 Jesus became the Son of God at His human birht."”
 This is blasphemy.
 But wait, there is more……

 “Christ has always been the Son of God; and there never was a time when He emerged from the Father.
 That statement appears to solve all the problems about Christ’s Sonship.” - Vance Ferrell, Defending the Godhead, p.
 17

 The above statements are anti-Christ.
 And these statements are from leading men in the denomination, which is NOT what the SDA church believed for over 100 years.
 We had always believed that God the Father and Jesus Christ was a literal relationship.
 And that started sometime in eternity.
 So you can start to see how “serpent theology” has crept into our beloved denomination.
 If Christ is not a Begotten Son, then how can he be a Son?
 He cannot be a Son then.
 You see, many believe today that Christ existed for the exact same existence as the Father from all of eternity.
-That would make the Father and the Son, brothers then. it would actually make them twins.
-And that is the deception of the evil one who wants to be worshipped above God.
+That would make the Father and the Son, brothers then.
+It would actually make them TWINS!
+And that is the deception of the evil one [Lucifer] who wants to be worshipped above God.
 He wanted to be the Son of God.
 If you think he is not working against truth, you are kidding yourself.
-He is striving to diminish the sacrifice made by both the Father and the Son in giving us what has been given to us, to save us from our sins.
+He is striving to diminish the sacrifice made by both the Father and the Son in giving us what has been given to us; to save us from our sins.